Brodino96/br_utils/README.md

 # br_utils
-A utility package containing stuff that I created for my personal project
+### A utility package for FiveM with qof stuff that i created for my personal projects
+Check the [documentation](https://github.com/Brodino96/br_utils/wiki) to see the list of all the features
 ### With support for esx, qb-core and ox_core